-A Useful Guide on LOLER, Thorough Examinations & Supplementary Tests
+A Useful Guide on LOLER Thorough Examination & Supplementary Tests

 In this helpful overview we've covered what is required of you as a lift owner by Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) and what thorough and supplementary examinations are.